Mfon Udoh: Early career

 Mfon began his youth career with Diamond Stars Academy then at Calabar (UNICEM) Rovers of the Nigeria National League, the former youth club of Finidi George.
-He would go on to score 8 goals in his first season for the Rovers in 2011-2012 season, finishing as their top marksman in all competitions.
+He would go on to score 8 goals in his first season for the Rovers in 2011–2012 season, finishing as their top marksman in all competitions.

 Akwa United

-In the 2012-2013 season he transferred to Akwa United F.C., his hometown club in the Nigerian Premier Division.
+In the 2012–2013 season he transferred to Akwa United F.C., his hometown club in the Nigerian Premier Division.
 On 31 March 2013 few weeks after turning twenty years, he scored his first ever goal at the top level of Nigerian football.
 On 3 August 2013 he received the League Bloggers Award for the best player during the month of July.
 He would go on to complete the regular season with 16 goals to his name, among them 8 crucial away goals to help 'the Promise Keepers' escape relegation.
 He finished the season once more as the top marksman for his club and 3rd highest overall in the league.
 The performances by the then 20-year-old attracted the attention of top clubs in the league, among them two-time African champions Enyimba.

 Enyimba

 2013-2014

-After surprising many with his performances during his first NPFL season, Udoh earned a transfer to two-time African Champions League winners Enyimba for an undisclosed amount.
-He was given the number 10 shirt and registered for both the Nigerian NPFL and African Champions League competitions.
-Enyimba presented the biggest opportunity for the best of Udoh to be showcased under a good club management and good technical handlers.
-He set a personal target of 20 goals for the season.
-He would go on to surpass this target, shattering the previous league record by scoring 23 goals as Enyimba finished second in the league table.
-He is currently the only player in the history of the Nigerian league to score more than 20 league goals in a single season.
-Mfon was a recipient of multiple 'player of the week' awards for scoring very vital goals and assists throughout the year.
-He scored a total of 6 braces throughout the campaign, including in the last game against Kano Pillars to extend Enyimba's unbeaten streak to seven games, ending the season on a high note.
-At the end of the season he received the golden boot for NPFL Top Scorer, award for NPFL Player of the season and the League Bloggers Player of the season.
+After his first NPFL season, Udoh transferred to Enyimba, two time winners of the CAF Champions League, for an undisclosed fee.
+He was assigned the number 10 shirt and registered for both the Nigerian NPFL and African Champions League competitions.
+Ahead of the season, he stated a personal target of scoring 20 league goals.
+Udoh surpassed that target, scoring 23 goals during the campaign and breaking the previous league scoring record as Enyimba finished second in the league table.
+He became the first player in the history of the Nigerian league to score more than 20 goals in a single league season.
+During the season, he received several Player of the Week awards and scored six braces, including two goals against Kano Pillars in Enyimba’s final league match.
+At the end of the campaign, he won the NPFL Golden Boot, the NPFL Player of the Season award, and the League Bloggers Player of the Season award.